akshzyx/create-service-accounts/README.md

-# How to create the accounts
+# How to create the files

 ## Download MLTB Repository to your local PC Storage
 - open your github account